ll677/rdrobust_search2/README.md

 # TODO:
-* Test script functions and script
+* Re-test after recent debug of functions and script

 # Instructions:
-1. Installations:
-    * pip install gitpython
-    * pip install bitbucket-python

-2. Git clone the rdrobust_search2 repository
+1. Git clone the rdrobust_search2 repository
-3. Navigate to repository in command line/terminal, call python rdrobust_search.py
+2. Navigate to repository in command line/terminal, call python rdrobust_search.py
-4. Relevant data is output in rdr_counts.csv
+3. Relevant data is output in rdr_counts.csv

 # Files:
 * rdrsrch_fxns.py: a module containing the functions necessary to run rdrobust_search